qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 working environment, about 200 of the available GRASS modules and functionalities are also provided by graphical dialogs within the GRASS plugin Toolbox.

-A complete list of GRASS modules available in the graphical Toolbox in |qg|
-version |CURRENT| is available in the GRASS wiki at http://grass.osgeo.org/wiki/GRASS-QGIS_relevant_module_list.
+A complete list of GRASS modules available in the graphical Toolbox in QGIS version |CURRENT| is available in the GRASS wiki at http://grass.osgeo.org/wiki/GRASS-QGIS_relevant_module_list.

 It is also possible to customize the GRASS Toolbox content.
 This procedure is